Multimode Fibers: The Choice for Local Area Networks

 Optical fibers are extremely thin strands of silica (glass), which transmit light from one end to the other with minimal loss.
 At one end, light is transmitted by a laser or a Light Emitting Diode (LED) and at the other end a light-sensitive receiver converts the signal back into a digital transmission.

 There are two primary types of glass optical fiber: single-mode and multimode.
-In premises cabling, multimode fibers are typically used because they can be powered by low cost optical sources such as LEDs or Vertical Cavity Surface Emitting Lasers (VCSELs) which operate in the 850 nm transmission window.
+In premises cabling, multimode fibers (MMF) are typically used because they can be powered by low cost optical sources such as LEDs or Vertical Cavity Surface Emitting Lasers (VCSELs) which operate in the 850 nm transmission window.
 Multimode fibers support applications from 10 Mb/s to 10 Gb/s over link lengths of up to 550 meters, more than sufficient for the majority of premises applications.
-In fact certain types of multimode fiber will even support 100 Gb/s.
+In fact more recent grades of multimode fiber are optimized to work with VCSELs, extending the link distances and boosting bandwidth.
+In addition, a new wide band multimode fiber is now available that supports Short Wavelength Division Multiplexing (SWDM), transmitting four wavelengths of fiber simultaneously over a single strand of fiber.

-Single-mode fibers are typically used in long-distance telephony and cable TV applications, which must support high bandwidth applications and span transmission distances of hundreds of kilometers.
+Single-mode fibers (SMF) are typically used in long-distance telephony and cable TV applications, which must support high bandwidth applications and span transmission distances of hundreds of kilometers.
 These fibers operate at the 1310 nm or 1550 nm transmission windows, which require higher-cost electronics.
-Occasionally, single-mode fibers are installed in premise backbone cables or may be installed as "dark" fiber in anticipation of future needs.
+Occasionally, single-mode fibers are installed in premise backbone cables or used in data centers were very high bandwidth applications are running.
+Although singlemode fibers offer almost unlimited bandwidth, the cost of SMF optics often makes a SMF solution more expensive than MMF.

 How Fibers Work